aiblocks/docs/guides/concepts/ledger.md

 Trustline entries define the rules around the use of this currency.
 Rules can be defined by the user--e.g., setting a balance limit to limit risk--or by the issuer--e.g., an authorized flag.

 ## Offer entry
 Offers are entries that an account creates in the orderbook.
-They are a way to automate simple trading inside the Stellar network.
+They are a way to automate simple trading inside the AiBlocks network.
 For more on offers, refer to the [distributed exchange documentation](exchange.md).

 ## Data entry
 Data entries are key value pairs attached to an account.
 They allow account controllers to attach arbitrary data to their account.
 It provides a flexible extension point to add application specific data into the ledger.